Q. Why are my teeth sensitive?

 Q. What are Crowns?

-A. Crowns are a permanent cosmetic procedure that covers an entire tooth.
-It will change the size, shape, and color of a tooth in as few as two visits.
+A. Dental crowns are a permanent cosmetic dentistry procedure that covers an entire tooth.
+It changes the size, shape and color of a tooth in as few as two visits.
 It is often a great solution for teeth that have experienced significant decay.
 Crowns are also used with other procedures, including root canals and dental implants.

 Q. What is a Dental Implant?

-A. A Dental Implant is a “man-made” replacement for a missing tooth or a tooth that will need to be extracted because of extensive decay that cannot be adequately remedied through other methods.
+A. Dental implants are “man-made” replacements for a missing tooth or a tooth that will need extraction because of extensive decay that cannot be adequately remedied through other methods.
 Made from titanium, this screw-like object is inserted under the gum and directly into the upper or lower jaw bone.
-There is usually minimal discomfort involved with this procedure.
-After a period of a few months, the dental implant and the bone fuse together.
-This creates an anchor for the new tooth (a crown) to be placed onto the dental implant.
+The procedure itself is done with minor discomfort and the dental implant and jaw bone fuse together over the course of a few months.
+The fusing created an anchor for the new tooth and a crown is placed on the dental implant.

 Q. What are the Benefits of Dental Implants?